 Day One: Arriving in Windhoek and driving to Swakopmund

-In the original plan, we would have explored Swakopmund, gone for a little pub crawl, and watched the sunset.
+Our original Namibia road trip itinerary had us exploring Swakopmund, going for a little pub crawl, and watching the sunset from the beach.
 In actuality, we did watch the sunset, but from the back of the taxi while eating takeout from Wimpy’s.
 Romantic.

 Day Two: Swakopmund to Sesriem